LeoCavaille/dvblmgr/README.md

 ```

 On *Mac OS* with homebrew you may have to use `-DYAMLCPP_STATIC_LIBRARY=1` in cmake because you don't have the dynamic library files for yaml-cpp.
+By default Release mode is enables, to include debug symbols and extra warnings when you are developping you can switch to Debug mode in cmake with `-DCMAKE_BUILD_TYPE=Debug`

 Testing